 In February 2022, Russia commenced a military invasion of Ukraine.
-The political and physical conditions in Ukraine and Russia, as well as in neighboring countries, may disrupt our supply chain and increase our costs, which may adversely affect our ability to conduct ongoing clinical trials and impact patients' ability to partake in our clinical trials.
-While we do not believe this conflict will have a material impact on our current operations, given the rapidly evolving situation and the potential to expand beyond Ukraine and Russia, the full impact of the conflict remains uncertain.
+The ongoing conflict and political and physical conditions in Ukraine and Russia, as well as in neighboring countries, may disrupt our supply chain and increase our costs, which may adversely affect our ability to conduct our ongoing clinical trial and impact patients' ability to partake in our clinical trial.
+While we do not believe this conflict will have a material impact on our current operations, given the continued evolving situation and the potential to expand beyond Ukraine and Russia, the full impact of the conflict remains uncertain.